Ethics & Human Research Submission Guidelines

 Conflict of Interest

-Authors will be asked to disclose any conflicts of interest.
+Authors will be asked to disclose any conflicts of interest. expects all prospective contributors and reviewers to declare any potential conflicts of interest.
 Conflicts of interest include any personal or professional affiliations, any financial interests, and/or any past, present, or anticipated activities that may compromise the quality or objectivity of a manuscript or review.
 The rough test that we ask authors to employ is, Is there anything that would likely cause readers to second-guess your objectivity if it were to emerge after publication?
 Authors will be asked to disclose conflicts of interest when a manuscript is submitted for consideration to E&HR.

 The Use of Generative AI Tools